North, South, East and West: When is the Best Time to Open My Swimming Pool?

 Southwest

-Realistically, when to open your pool will vary depending on where you live in the United States.
-Pool owners need to consider air and water temperature, weather patterns and the potential for damage from spring storms.
+Realistically, when to open your pool depends on where you live in the United States.
+Pool owners need to consider air and water temperature, weather patterns and any potential for damage from spring storms.

 A good pool thermometer can help you keep track of water temperature.
-Investing in a pool heater might help you open a bit earlier or extend your swim time a little later into the season.
+Investing in a pool heater or solar cover might help you open a bit earlier or extend your swim time a little later into the season.

-When the time comes, you'll be able to enjoy a safe, comfortable, and fun swimming season.
+When the time comes, you'll be able to enjoy a safe, comfortable and fun swim season.

 Be prepared for your swimming pool opening by assessing your pool supplies.
 Make sure your pool equipment is in good condition.
 If you need a new pump, hoses, pool filters, brushes or skimmers, now is the time to replace them.